List of Prison Break characters: Theodore "T-Bag" Bagwell

 Theodore "T-Bag" Bagwell (played by Robert Knepper) is imprisoned at Fox River State Penitentiary with a life sentence for six accounts of kidnapping, rape, and murder.
 He escapes with Michael's help and reconnects with his previous family by kidnapping them.
 He frees them after an emotional outbreak, however.
 He goes to Panama and ends up in Sona for killing a number of prostitutes.
 T-Bag took over Sona after killing its former ruler, Lechero.
-However, sometime between season 3 and 4, sona burnt down and he left along with Sucre and Bellick and is now on a mission to head back to the US to settle the score with Michael for double-crossing him on the escape from Sona at the end of season 3.
+However, sometime between season 3 and 4, a riot occurred at Sona, and he, left along with Sucre and Bellick, were on a mission to head back to the US to settle the score with Michael for double-crossing him on the escape from Sona at the end of season 3.
 He later is forced to be a reluctant member of Self's "A-Team".

 In season 5, he is released from Fox River and given an operation which gives him a prosthetic hand as functional as a natural one. he is also given a photo which shows Michael is still alive in Yemen, and becomes an unwanted ally of Sara.
 Though Bagwell initially believed himself to be incapable of fathering a child due to being conceived as a result of inbreeding, Michael reveals to him that he has an illegitimate son in David "Whip" Martin.
 The chance for a fresh start and family serves as T-Bag's motivation for continuing to assist Michael.
 When Whip is killed, T-Bag snaps the neck of his killer; and as a result finds himself imprisoned in Fox River; where he exacts further vengeance upon Poseidon, who is assigned his cellmate.